cavenditti/distd/README.md

 - [x] ~~Give each Item its own tree of hashes instead of Vec~~ (kinda done, we have the Arc to the root StorageChunkRef while keeping the list of all the leaf hashes)
 - [x] ~~Make order between ChunkInfo and StoredChunkRef (even just renaming them may be enough)~~
-- [ ] Implement diff algorithm comparing merkle-trees
+- [x] ~~Implement diff algorithm comparing merkle-trees~~ won't do it
     > [!NOTE]
     > We may get away with this, as we have all leaf hashes and their differences.
 Shouldn't really be needed unless
     > there is the need to compute rolling hashes or doing something more fancy (in that case the approach would be
     > different anyway)
-- [ ] Replace some Option with Result to have better visibility on errors (in progress)
+- [ ] Replace some Option with Result to have better visibility on errors (in progress), mostly in chunk storage
 - [ ] Overall code clean up
 - [ ] Tests for everything
 - [x] ~~Make storage agnostic about hash computation, it's not its business~~